Frequently Asked Questions

 are evaluated by the field coordinator to determine if an agency would

 provide appropriate activities for an MSW student.
+Applications are now submitted electronically into the IPT System.

 Can I do my Final Oral Exam before completing Field II during the summer semester?